andrewnguyen41/real-time-location-search/README.md

-# Spatial Index for Real-time Location Search
+# Real-time Location Search with Spatial Index
 ## Spatial Index Overview

 The application leverages MongoDB's Geospatial Queries through the implementation of a 2dsphere spatial index.
 This index is specifically designed for geospatial data and supports efficient querying of spatial relationships between geometric shapes.
 In this case, it is applied to the `location` field in the MongoDB collection, allowing for optimized location-based searches.